 - Your disability ends – The second month after you recover from your disability, benefits will be terminated.

 - You attain retirement age – Once you retire, you will no longer be able to receive SSDI benefits.
-If you have low assets at this time, you may be able to qualify for Supplemental Security Income.

 Your spouse and children will be factored into the amount of benefits you receive.
 Benefits for spouses are calculated as 50% of your own benefits as a worker.
 This amount is reduced if your spouse is under the normal retirement age.

-Any children who are under the age of 18 (or under the age of 19 if still in high school) is also eligible for 50% of the disabled worker’s benefit.
+Any children who are under the age of 18 (or under the age of 19 if still in high school) are also eligible for 50% of the disabled worker's benefit.
 Spouse and child benefits are subject to a family maximum.

 Benefits Received Through Supplemental Security Income (SSI)